 Local Public Health Applications for Implementing Adult Hepatitis B Virus Vaccination Initiatives contains: 1) case studies and key lessons learned from local health departments (LHDs) and their partners, 2) tools that LHDS and partners can download and modify for their own use, and 3) general resources to assist LHDs and their partners administer hepatitis B vaccine to high-risk adults through new services or through program/service integration.

-Here are relevant and timely journal articles on immunization:
+Here is relevant and timely news and journal articles on immunization:

 - Pushing for Immunization Law in Ohio, The Daily Record, March 2014